How to use this guide

-How to use this guide: The purpose of this Know Your Rights Guide is to help you understand your rights and options if you have experienced sexual assault or sexual harassment at work.
+How to use this guide: The purpose of this Know Your Rights Guide is to help you understand your rights and options if you have experienced gender discrimination at work.
 This guide is not official legal advice.
 Laws frequently change and can be interpreted in different ways, so we cannot guarantee that all of the information in this Guide is accurate as it applies to your specific situation.

 Definitions & Examples

 Workplace gender discrimination comes in many different forms, but generally it means that an employee or a job applicant is treated differently or less favorably because of their sex or gender, or because the person is affiliated with an organization or group that is associated with a particular sex or gender.
 Even though the words “sex” and “gender” have different meanings, laws against discrimination at work often use them interchangeably.

 Sometimes workers experience discrimination because of their gender and something else, like their race or ethnicity.
 For example, a woman of color may experience discrimination in the workplace differently from a white female co-worker.
 She may be harassed, paid less, evaluated more harshly, or passed over for promotion because of the combination of her sex and her race.

 Some examples of treatment that could be gender discrimination include:

 - not being hired, or being given a lower-paying position because of your sex (for example, when an employer refuses to hire women, or only hires women for certain jobs)